raspberrypilearning/welcome-to-my-world/en/step_3.md

 --- task ---

 Think about the organisation of your blocks, and the inputs that might be needed.
-Can you use `myblocks`{:class='block3myblocks'} to **optimise** your project?
+Can you use `My Blocks`{:class='block3myblocks'} to **optimise** your project?

 --- collapse ---
 ---